Do you want to build up your credit but are not quite sure how to get a first-time credit card?

 Why should I get a credit card?

-The main reason for applying for a first time credit card is typically to build up credit score.
+The main reason for applying for a first-time credit card is typically to build up a credit score.
 Having a credit history and a good credit score will help to show lenders you’re a responsible borrower.
 This will be beneficial when you need to apply for other financial products, such as a loan or a mortgage.
+For example, a good credit score can help you to afford a bigger mortgage.
 Your credit history is often also checked when you are applying to rent a property.
 This allows landlords or estate agents to ensure you’re likely to pay your rent on time.

 Other benefits of having a credit card